randyrossi/vicii-kawari/README.md

     xrandr --addmode DP-1 my50hzmode
     xrandr --output DP-1 --mode my50hzmode

+## DVI limitations

+### DVI Limitations Summary

+1. May not work on older monitors or TVs (non-standard resolutions)
+2. You won't get a 4:3 aspect ratio unless your display has the option
+3. You may have to turn off the display or use an HDMI switch to boot the C64
+4. Using the motherboard oscillator may result in loss of sync

+### DVI Limitations Details

+1. The resolution/timing the board outputs is not a standard resolution.
+Some older TVs/monitors may not sync to it.
+Some HD Capture cards only accept standard resolutions as well (like 720p or 1080p) and will also not sync.

+2. The display will be horizontally stretched on most HDMI displays.
+You will not be able to get a perfect 4:3 aspect ratio.
+Some displays have a aspect ratio option that can yield a better result.
+There are no plans to do any processing on the output (i.e. scaling).

+3. HDMI monitors can power the FPGA core through the HDMI cable.
+This prevents the core from booting properly (or sometimes booting at all).
+It's an unwanted side-effect of driving the TMDS lines directly from the FPGA core.
+This device is not an HDMI device, it is DVI over an HDMI connector.
+A buffer IC is required to avoid this but would add more cost to the board.
+The work around is to either power off the monitor or use an HDMI switch.

+4. The quality of the mother board clock is not sufficient to derive the 40x dot clock required for the DVI signals.
+It appears the high jitter on the crystal is the cause.
+The motherboard clock was never meant to go through a clock multiplier to high frequencies.
+This appears to cause sync loss especially on NTSC boards.
+For this reason, the on-board oscillators should be used to drive the digital display modes.

 ## What chip models can this replace?
 The 'Large' and 'Mini' models can replace the 6567R8(NTSC),6567R56A(NTSC),6569R3(PAL-B),6569R1(PAL-B) models.
 They can assume the functionality of either video standard with a simple configuration change followed by a cold boot.
 This means your C64 can be both an NTSC and PAL machine.
 (PAL-N / PAL-M are not supported but it can be added with some hardware modifications.)
 The 'POV' model cannot behave as 'old' chip models (R56A/R1) and are fixed to either a 6567R8 or 6569R3.